Australia in February 2025

 In brief

-• The national area-averaged mean temperature in December was 1.88 °C above the 1961–1990 average, the third-warmest December on record for Australia since 1910.
+• The national area-averaged mean temperature in February was 1.64 °C above the 1961–1990 average, the fifth-warmest February on record for Australia since 1910.

-• Australia's area-averaged mean maximum temperature was 1.87 °C above the 1961–1990 average, the fifth-warmest on record for December since 1910.
-The national area-averaged mean minimum temperature was 1.88 °C above average, the second-warmest on record.
+• Australia's area-averaged mean maximum temperature was 2.08 °C above the 1961–1990 average, the fifth-warmest on record for February since 1910.
+The national area-averaged mean minimum temperature was 1.19 °C above average, the sixth-warmest on record.

 • Both mean maximum and mean minimum temperatures were above average for most of Australia.

-Further information and tables of records for each state and the Northern Territory can be found in the individual regional climate summaries, published on 7 January 2025.
+Further information and tables of records for each state and Territory are available in the individual regional climate summaries, published on 5 March 2025.

 Temperatures

-The area-averaged mean temperatures for all states and territories this December were in the top ten warmest on record for the respective state or territory.
+For South Australia, Western Australia and the Northern Territory, the area-averaged mean temperatures were in the top ten warmest on record for the respective state or territory.

-Australia's area-averaged mean maximum temperature was 1.87 °C above the 1961–1990 average.
-Mean maximum temperatures were above to very much above average (in the highest 10% of all Decembers since 1910) for most of Australia.
-Mean maximum temperatures for December were the highest on record for an isolated coastal area of the Gascoyne district in Western Australia.
+Australia's area-averaged mean maximum temperature was 2.08 °C above average, the fifth-warmest February on record.
+Mean maximum temperatures were above to very much above average (in the highest 10% of all Februarys since 1910) for South Australia, Victoria, Tasmania and most of Western Australia, the Northern Territory, New South Wales and southern and south-western Queensland.
+Mean maximum temperatures for February were the highest on record for small areas of western New South Wales.

-For all states and territories except Queensland and Tasmania, mean maximum temperatures this December were in the top ten warmest on record for the respective state or territory.
+For South Australia, the area-averaged mean maximum temperature was the warmest on record for February, 3.43 °C above average.
+For all other states and territories except Queensland and Tasmania, the area-averaged mean maximum temperatures were in the top ten warmest on record for the respective state or territory.

 Areal average temperatures